xeepy/PKPrac/CONTRIBUTING.md

 # Contributing to PKPrac

-Thank you for your interest in contributing to PKPrac!
-This document provides guidelines for contributing to the project.
+Thanks for wanting to contribute to PKPrac!
+Here's everything you need to know to get started.

 ## Getting Started